Is it a bird? Is it a plane? Is it another wrapping gown? Yes, it is! It’s the Fitting and Proper Chintz Banyan!

 Let’s take a moment to talk about Banyans.

-The first hurdle is that first hurdle is that technically, this particular garment from Fitting and Proper is a technically a wrapping gown, not a banyan.
-There are historians who care rather a lot about the distinction between the two (and from a historical perspective they are perfectly correct) but I am a costumer, not a historian, and once in a while, like when I’m stuck in a quarantine lockdown and have fabric to use up, I go ahead without worrying too much about where in history who called what what and when.
+The first hurdle is that the garment in Fitting and Proper is a technically a wrapping gown, not a banyan.
+There are historians who care rather a lot about the distinction between the two (and from a historical perspective they are perfectly correct) but I am a costumer, not a historian, and once in a while, such as when I’m stuck in a quarantine lockdown, I go ahead without worrying too much about where in history who called what what and when.

 The Cutting: